Milestone-Proposal:Parametron, 1954

 Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.

-The parametron, a logic element utilizing ferrite cores and parametric oscillation, was invented in 1954 by Eiichi Goto at the University of Tokyo for low-cost, stable circuits.
-In 1958, the PC-1, Japan’s first university stored-program computer, was built using 4,200 parametrons and became the nation's fastest computer.
-The parametron significantly shaped post-war Japan’s early computer development and scientific research, leaving a lasting technological legacy.
+The parametron, a logic element using ferrite cores and parametric oscillation, was invented in 1954 by Eiichi Goto at the University of Tokyo.
+As Japan’s first university-built stored-program computer, the PC-1 used 4,200 parametrons and became the nation's fastest computer in 1958.
+The parametron’s low cost and electrical stability shaped Japan’s early computer development and scientific research, and nurtured the country's first generation of computer engineers.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.